 The Great Depression had deepened from its start with the stock market crash in October 1929, and by 1931 there was real desperation and hopelessness across the USA.
 Many were without jobs, and since there was as yet no Social Security or other “safety net” programs, there was a lot of hunger and homelessness.
 It was ironic that Herbert Hoover had directed the US food relief program in Europe during the First World War, bringing help to starving peoples, but he didn’t see a role for the US government to help its own people.
 As President of the United States, Hoover was against federal aid as he felt that neighbors should help one another, and charities should take care of the poor.

-Towards the end of 1931 Balch began to experiment with other “sidelines” to generate income.
+Towards the end of 1931 Balch began to experiment with other sidelines to generate income.
 With two co-investors he began working with plywood products, including paper-thin sheets which they called Slicewood.
 Balch arranged for a publicity item to be published in the Seattle Times newspaper in December 1931, a photo of a four-foot high Christmas card printed on Slicewood.
 Pretty UW coeds held the edges of the card, which had the inscription, “Seasons Greetings, President Hoover!”
-Balch and his co-investors were going to mail the card and the news article humorously explained that “letter carriers will need help if Christmas cards as large as this one become popular.”
+Balch and his co-investors were going to mail the card at a cost of $23.85 postage.
+The news article humorously explained that “letter carriers will need help if Christmas cards as large as this one become popular.”

 Throughout 1932 the Great Depression deepened and more and more banks failed and closed their doors.
 A year after the Tenino plan, Albert Balch proposed that Blaine try out wooden money, too: